The most commonly encountered are:

 - Ralph, the wolf from Looney Tunes who constantly tries to steal sheep from Sam the sheepdog's flock, and fails every time.

-- In Minecraft, the only livestock wolves will go after is sheep.
+- In Minecraft, the only livestock wolves will go after is sheep — they will chase down and try to kill any sheep they spot.
 On the other hand, they'll only try to eat humans if you attack them first, and if you stand near them holding a bone or porkchop, they will stare at it hopefully.

 Random Real Life

 - Lammergeiers eat almost exclusively bones, or rather the marrow in the bones.

 - If you see a lizard in a cartoon, chances are, he/she is gonna be shown eating insects and catching them with a long sticky tongue.
 This raises quite a few problems, since the only known lizards to have a long sticky tongue are Chameleons and Green Iguanas are often used....who just happen to be herbivores.